Italy/France: Engineering works affecting Thello services

 Closed for sale

-The following trains are currently closed for sale.
+Thello services 221 from Paris - Venice/Milan and train 220 from Venice/Milan - Paris are currently closed for sale on the following dates.
 We recommend travelling on alternative dates as we don't know when or if these trains will open.

 You can find more information on the Thello website.